a13cs/bnc-testnet/README.md

 ###### NOTE
-A hard page refresh is needed after the api-key is changed.
+- A page refresh is needed after the api-key is changed.
+- janino-change.txt
+- Can use bnc-testnet/frontend/node/yarn/dist/bin/yarn to install or add new dev dependencies.